-You can store your breast milk in the bottle, by adding a clean sterilised lid or teat and hood, or use it to feed it to your baby.
+You can store your breast milk in the bottle, by adding a clean sterilized lid or teat and hood, or use it to feed it to your baby.

 When you’ve finished using the pump, disassemble all the parts and clean it.
-You do not need to sterilise it until you’re ready to use it again.
+You do not need to sterilize it until you’re ready to use it again.

 If using this breast pump is more painful than when you breast feed, stop using it immediately.

-The horn should feel comfortable against your breast.
+The flange should feel comfortable against your breast.
 If it doesn’t, you may need a different size.

-When pumping your nipple should sit comfortably in the centre of the horn and will be extended down the tube by gentle suction.
+When pumping your nipple should sit comfortably in the center of the flange and will be extended down the tube by gentle suction.

 The pump creates a seal around your areola and nipple.
-You do not need to cover the whole of your areola or breast with the horn.
+You do not need to cover the whole of your areola or breast with the flange.

-Do not force your breast or nipple into the horn.
+Do not force your breast or nipple into the flange.

 Don’t tilt the bottle while expressing.
 Keep it upright to keep your milk flowing into the bottle.